yunhsiaho/Chatbot/README.md

 # What is a Chatbot

   It's a small project I've done when following the Udemy course [Become a Node.js developer:/Node.js/Express.js/MongoDB/API ](https://www.udemy.com/course/become-a-nodejs-developernodejsexpressjsmongodbapi/)
-  Every one can use it to chat on this cite at the same time.
+  Every one can leave a message on this site.

 # Languages/Tools